sujan-dhakal/Search-Engine-Project/README.md

 # Search-Engine-Project
-A search engine developed in JAVA
+  A search engine developed in JAVA that searches a priritized collection of websites based based on the keyword input by the   user.